janejuenyang/welcome/guides/sql_guide.md

 # SQL Style Guide

 Data practitioners write a lot of SQL.
 There are not industry-consistent standards for how to style SQL code.
 Here's what I prefer.
-Whenever you join a data team, ask what their standards are and if they don't have them, it could be valuable to co-create them for consistency across your code base.
+Whenever you join a data team, ask what their standards are and if they don't have them, you won't regret co-creating them for consistency across your code base.

 ## Standards